 Community Resilience through Women Leadership

-This action plan was initiated by the Participatory Development Action Program (PDAP) to strengthen grassroots slum women through leadership building, Disaster Risk Reduction training and Local to Local (L2L) dialogue.
+This action plan was initiated by the Participatory Development Action Program (PDAP) to provide women living in slums a program in leadership building, disaster risk reduction training and local to local (L2L) dialogue.

-Over the years, many slums have been developing in Dhaka city.
-The Participatory Development Action Program (PDAP) has been working since 1996 in different slum areas and on various issues such as basic education, primary health care, skills development training, women’s and adolescents’ awareness raising and advocacy.
+Over many years, slum settlements have been increasing in Dhaka city.
+Commencing in 2996, the Participatory Development Action Program (PDAP) has been working in slum areas addressing issues such as basic education, primary health care, skills development training, adolescents’ awareness raising and women’s advocacy.

-Poor households and the women within urban communities are especially vulnerable because of the additional care-giving burdens they bear, and their lack of access and control over resources and services.
-For example, their ability to increase their daily income, effecting food security, is impeded by concerns about being evicted from their homes.
-Even if the High Court declared that “Without rehabilitation, there will be no eviction”, slum dwellers are often forced to leave their shelters, without rehabilitation.
+Poor households and the women within slum communities are especially vulnerable as they are resonsible for care giving, and they lack access to and control over resources and services.
+For example, their ability to increase their daily income, effecting food security, is impeded by concerns of eviction from their homes.
+While the High Court has declared that “Without rehabilitation, there will be no eviction”, slum dwellers are often forced to leave their shelters, without rehabilitation.

-To respond to these issues, the PDAP initiated an action plan oriented towards community resilience through Leadership building and Disaster Risk Reduction training.
+To respond to these issues, the PDAP initiated an action plan to increase community resilience through Leadership building and disaster risk reduction training.
 The action plan was implemented in the slum of Bhola Bastee in Mirpur, Dhaka (Bangladesh).
-Over one year, the action plan has reached a group of 100 slum women.
+In twelve months, the action plan has reached 100 women.

 Background and objectives

-The Participatory Development Action Program (PDAP) was established on 6 March 1994 to address the needs of vulnerable groups and try to solve their problems.
+The Participatory Development Action Program (PDAP) was launched on 6 March 1994.
 PDAP works with people whose lives are dominated by extreme poverty, illiteracy, disease and other environmental problems.
-With multifaceted development interventions, PDAP strives to bring about positive change in the quality of life of these people, especially of women, adolescents and children.
+With multifaceted development interventions, PDAP strives to bring about positive change in the quality of life for these people, especially women, adolescents and children.
 PDAP is committed to making its programs socially, financially and environmentally sustainable using new methods and technologies.
 PDAP is actively involved in promoting human rights, dignity and gender equity.

 The slum dwellers living in Bhola Bastee in Mirpur, Dhaka (Bangladesh) come from different areas of the Barishal district.
-Due to river erosion they have lost their property, resource and shelter and are very poor.
-Most of them are Richshaw puller, vegetable and fish seller, garments worker or home worker.
+Due to river erosion they have lost their property, resources and shelter and are very poor.
+Most of them are Richshaw pullers, vegetable and fish sellers, garment workers or home workers.

-The Participatory Development Action Program has been engaged in the following activities to enhance the resilience of the community:
+The Participatory Development Action Program has been engaged in the following activities:

 - Identification of challenges in the area through mapping and household survey;